 The key to successful peat conservation is water—lots of it.
 In Ireland, Seacology helped fund the restoration of Lodge Bog, working with the Irish Peatlands Conservation Council, which manages the land.
 Trained volunteers put in structures to block drainage, so the water table will stay high and prevent the release of greenhouse gases.
 They also replanted peat moss to return the bog to an active state—that is, one that is forming more peat.
 Restoring the bog will protect breeding habitat for large wading birds called curlews.
 Their population has plummeted since the 1980s because of habitat loss.
 The IPCC also hosts school students at its Bog of Allen Nature Center, so they can learn about Ireland’s most threatened habitat and bird species.

 Halfway around the world, we worked with a village in Indonesian Borneo that wanted to preserve a large tract of tropical peat forest.
 Indonesia has lost large tracts of peatland, in part because of the expansion of the oil palm industry.
 Oil palms need drier soil to grow well, so land is drained to put in huge oil palm plantations.
-The community we worked with, Rasau Sebaju, used a Seacology grant to build a watchtower so that they could better keep an eye on their peat forest, which is home to endangered pangolins and the rhinoceros hornbill, a magnificent tropical bird, among thousands of other species.
+The community we worked with, Rasau Sebaju, used a Seacology grant to build a watchtower so that they could better keep an eye on their peat forest.
+The lush forest is home to endangered pangolins and the rhinoceros hornbill, a magnificent tropical bird, among thousands of other species.